Old-fashioned Warmth

 Beneath a skirt would be stockings, bloomers, wool pantelets, and two petticoats.
 Above that would be a chemise and a wool chemise.
 The entire ensemble could weigh up to 18 Kg!

 At home, a man would wear an undershirt, shirt, vest, and jacket.
-The modern three-piece suit and tie are a fossil of that fashion, and as a testament to mindless tradition, still worn indoors!
+The modern three-piece suit and tie are a fossil of that fashion.
+As a testament to mindless tradition, it is still worn indoors!

 In addition, men wore ‘smoking jackets’ and ‘smoking caps’ indoors, putatively to prevent their hair and clothes from smelling like cigar smoke, but in fact, these were designed for warmth.